microsoft/Analysis-Services/MetadataTranslator/Metadata Translator/Documentation/README.md

 ### Importing translations

 To import translations from a .csv file, you must specify full path to the import file by using the --import-file (-if) parameter.
 The file name must correspond to the locale identifier (LCID) of the target language.
 You must also specify the --mode (-m) parameter.
 Valid options are Import or Overwrite.
 Import applies translations for strings that have not been translated yet in the dataset.
 Overwrite, as the name implies, overwrites any existing translations in the dataset.
-Both, Import and Overwrite create new translations if you import a locale that does not yet exist in the dataset.
+Both, Import and Overwrite add a new culture to the dataset if you import a locale that does not yet exist in the dataset.

 The following command imports German translations from a .csv file called de-DE.csv into an AdventureWorks dataset hosted in Power BI, overwriting any existing German strings in the dataset: